How (and why) cordyceps were mistaken for steroids in the 1993 Olympic Games

 Mushrooms have been used in Traditional Chinese Medicine (TCM) for centuries to treat various conditions like lung diseases, respiratory illness, and fatigue.
 The rest of the world was relatively unaware of the medicinal power of mushrooms until the 1993 Olympics, the female Chinese Olympic running team shattered records to the extent that they were accused of steroid use.

 In 1993, Chinese Olympics female running team broke records for 1,500, 3,000 and 10,000 meters that caused much curiosity and suspicion.
-They were suspected of using performance enhancing steroids, but the rumors were shot down by their coach when they failed the drug test.
+They were suspected of using performance enhancing steroids, but the rumors were shot down by their coach when their drug tests reflected zero steroids.

 The coach revealed to the reporters that his team had been taking doses of “cordyceps” at his request after each training session*.
 This event brought alternative medicine to the forefront of not only immune health, but also physical health.